The Charterhouse of Parma: Synopsis

-The novel now divides its attention between him and his aunt Gina (his father's sister).
+The novel divides its attention between him and his aunt Gina (his father's sister).
 Gina meets and befriends the Prime Minister of Parma, Count Mosca.
 Count Mosca proposes that Gina marry a wealthy old man, the Duke Sanseverina, who will be out of the country for many years as an ambassador, so that she and Count Mosca can be lovers while living under the social rules of the time.
 Gina responds, "But you realize that what you are suggesting is utterly immoral?"
 Nevertheless, she agrees, and so a few months later, Gina is the new social eminence in Parma's rather small aristocratic elite.

 Gina (now the Duchess Sanseverina) has had very warm feelings for her nephew ever since he returned from France.
 Since going to join Napoleon was officially illegal, she and Count Mosca try to plan out a successful rehabilitation for the young man.
 Count Mosca's plan has Fabrice go to seminary school in Naples, with the idea that when he graduates he will come to Parma and become a senior figure in the religious hierarchy, and eventually the Archbishop, as the current office holder is old.
 The fact that Fabrice has no interest in religion (or celibacy) matters not to this plan.
 Fabrice reluctantly agrees and leaves for Naples.

 The book then describes in great detail how Gina and Count Mosca live and operate in the court of the Prince of Parma (named Ranuce-Erneste IV).
-Stendhal, who spent decades as a professional diplomat in northern Italy, gives a lively and interesting account of the court, though all of what he describes is entirely fictional, as Parma was ruled by Marie Louise, Duchess of Parma during the time of the novel.
-(Marie Louise was Napoleon's second wife.)
+Stendhal, who spent decades as a professional diplomat in northern Italy, gives a lively and interesting account of the court, though all of what he describes is entirely fictional, as Parma was ruled by Napoleon's second wife, Marie Louise, Duchess of Parma during the time of the novel.

 After several years of theology school in Naples, during which he has many affairs with local women, Fabrice returns to Parma.
 Fabrice had been afraid that he could never fall in love, and he is surprised when he develops romantic feelings towards Gina; the omniscient narrator tells us that she shares the same feelings although the characters never discuss them.